TormentedTraveler/docs-test-repo/java-code.md

-# Project Documentation: Online Bookstore Management System
+# Project Documentation: Library Management System

 ## 1. Project Title
-**Online Bookstore Management System**
+**Library Management System**

 ---

 ## 2. Project Overview
-This project implements an Online Bookstore Management System using a relational database to manage books, authors, customers, and orders.
+This project implements an Library Management System using a relational database to manage books, authors, customers, and orders.
 The system consists of three main components:

 - **Models**: Represent the database entities.
 - **DAO (Data Access Object)**: Handle database interactions such as SELECT, INSERT, UPDATE, and DELETE queries.